tainstr/misura.doc/live.rst

 While the test is running it is possible to perform most of the data visualization and processing operations which are available when accessing to a finished test output file.

-* The :ref:`live_status` tab will update showing relevant options and output values
+- The :ref:`live_status` tab will update showing relevant options and output values
-* By clicking on menu Measure->Data Plot, you can view a realtime graph of output values which will open in a :ref:`live_plot` subwindow.
+- By clicking on menu :menuselection:`Measure --> Data Plot`, you can view a realtime graph of output values which will open in a :ref:`live_plot` subwindow.
   You can interact with the plot under the Results tab (adding a curve, changing visualization options, etc).
-* By clicking on menu Measure->Data Table, you can inspect all active datasets in a tabular view, which will open in a :ref:`live_table` subwindow.
+- By clicking on menu :menuselection:`Measure -->Data Table`, you can inspect all active datasets in a tabular view, which will open in a :ref:`live_table` subwindow.
-* If the instruments records images or sample profiles, the :ref:`storyboard` will be visible.
+- If the instruments records images or sample profiles, the :ref:`storyboard` will be visible.

 .. _live_status: